 Broken braces or wires: Broken braces or wires can cause injury to your gum, cheek, or tongue.
 Tenderly push the wire into a more comfortable position.
 You can make use of either a pencil or an eraser.

-Abscesses or infections: An abscess would be an infection that occurs at the bottom of the tooth around the root area.
+Abscesses or infections: An abscess is an infection that occurs at the bottom of the tooth around the root area.
 Be aware that the infection can quickly spread to other areas of your body if not dealt with immediately.

 Injuries to soft tissue in your mouth: